SamuelScheit/fingerprinting/paper/paper.typ

 === Audio

-#Footlink("https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API")[Web Audio API] is a browser API that can be used to artificially generate sounds and audio data.
+The #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API")[Web Audio API] is a browser API that can be used to artificially generate sounds and audio data.

 However it can also be used create a unique audio profile of the browser by:

 + generating a series of tone signals with predefined properties such as frequency, volume and distortion.
-+ This sound is played and recorded at the same time via the Web Audio API.
++ Playing and recording the sound at the same time via the Web Audio API.
-+ The recorded audio data is analyzed and encoded as a hash to create a unique audio fingerprint.
++ Analyzing the recorded audio data and encoding as a hash to create a unique audio fingerprint.

-FPJS first creates a tringle oscillator tone signal with a frequency of `10.000` Hz.
-Then a compressor is created with a `-50` threshold
+FPJS first creates a #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createOscillator")[tringle oscillator] tone signal with a frequency of `10.000` Hz.
+Then a #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createDynamicsCompressor")[compressor] is created with the following #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode/")[parameters:]

-#image("audio.png")
+#table(
+  columns: (auto, 1fr),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*Value*], [*Description*],
+    [`-50db`], ["value above which the compression will start taking effect"], [`40db`], ["value representing the range above the threshold where the curve smoothly transitions to the compressed portion."], [`12db`], ["amount of change needed in the input for a 1 dB change in the output."], [`0s`], ["the amount of time required to reduce the gain by 10 dB."], [`0.25s`], ["the amount of time required to increase the gain by 10 dB."], ),
+)

+The open source FPJS version uses a square oscillator with a base frequency of `1.000` Hz and an additional #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode")[bi-quad filter].
+This can be visualized by the following diagram that compares the audio values of different browser implementations:

+#figure(image("audio.png"),
+  caption: [
+    #Footlink("https://fingerprint.com/blog/audio-fingerprinting/")[Audio API browser comparison]
+  ]
+)

 Due to subtle differences in audio processing and playback of different browsers and systems, the recorded data will vary slightly from the original.

 To prevent fingerprint Firefox has the ability to #Footlink("https://bugzilla.mozilla.org/show_bug.cgi?id=1708593")[disable the audio API].

 === WebRTC